 Climb to the top of Pulpit Rock in Austin Bluffs Open Space

-Take this loop trail through the Austin Bluff Open Space heads to the top of Pulpit Rock.
+One of the best trails in Colorado Springs, this loop through the Austin Bluff Open Space heads to the top of Pulpit Rock.
 You’ll get views of Pikes Peak and the Rockies.
 Dogs are allowed on a leash.

 Barr Trail To Pikes Peak

-Hiking Pikes Peak is a serious undertaking, and you shouldn’t try it unless you have trained for it.
+As one of Colorado’s 14ers (mountains over 14,000 feet in elevation), hiking Pikes Peak is a serious undertaking; you shouldn’t try it unless you have trained for it.
 Barr Trail is the most popular trail to the top and starts in Manitou Springs.

 👉 My Favorite Gear: Trekking poles can make a huge difference in helping you get up a hill!
 I have REI poles like these and I love them.